vamise/nft-marketplace/ARCHITECTURE.md

 The Participation Config is optional, but has enums describing how it will behave for winners and for non-winners, whether or not it has a price associated with it, and what safety deposit box contains its printing tokens.

 Notice that AuctionManagerSettings really doesn't contain settings about the auction.
 It really only breaks down how to divvy up the Vault.
 This is the separation of concerns in action - the Auction is parameterized with auction settings, while the AuctionManager understands how to divvy up rewards to winners and is parameterized that way.
-The Auction does not understand how to divvy up rewards, and the Metaplex contract does not understand how to do Auctions, only how to read winners off of it.
+The Auction does not understand how to divvy up rewards, and the NFT marketplace contract does not understand how to do Auctions, only how to read winners off of it.

 ### AuctionManagerState